MakeSchool-Tutorials/Makestagram-Swift-V2/P7-Taking-Photos/content.md

 Before we became the delegate of the image picker controller, it was automatically hidden as soon as a user hit the cancel button or selected an image.
 Now that we are the delegate, we are responsible for hiding it.

-The `imagePickerController(_:, didFinishPickingImage:)` method is also pretty simple.
+The `imagePickerController(_:didFinishPickingImage:)` method is also pretty simple.
 First we hide the image picker controller, then we call the `callback` and hand it the `image` that has been selected as an argument.
 After this line runs the `TimelineViewController` will have received the image through its callback closure.

 Let's test if that is actually working correctly.